i30817/rhdndat/README.rst

 positional arguments:
   -search-path     directory tree to search for (rom, patches and version) files

-                    If there is no tuple but a patch of the form 'romfilename.reset.xdelta' is found, rom is assumed to be hardpatched, -d will search for the checksum of the reseted rom and the output will be the checksums of 'rom'
+                    if there is no (rom, romfilename patch) pair but a patch of the form 'romfilename.reset.xdelta' is found, rom is treated as a hardpatched rom, -d will search for the checksum of the original rom and the output will be the checksums of 'rom'

+                    if (rom, version) pair exists, but no patch at all, rom is treated as hardpatched and printed unless -i is given

   -rom-type        extension (without dot) of roms to find patches for